CMU-Perceptual-Computing-Lab/openpose/.github/issue_template.md

 ### Type of Issue
-You might select multiple topics, delete the rest:
+Select the topic(s) on your post, delete the rest:
 - Compilation/installation error
 - Execution error
 - Help wanted